Getting Started

 Depending on the outcome the customer's purchase is either done, or in case of errors you might want to present your customer the payment page again to choose a different payment method.

-4. Handle asynchronous postback notification
+4. Handle asynchronous Postback Notification

-POST http://example.com/callback
+POST https://example.com/callback

 X-Signature: EXAMPLE_SIGNATURE...